cthackers/adm-zip/APPNOTE.md

  (Mac2c) 0x2805        Short       tag for this extra block type
          TSize         Short       total data size for this block (12) "ZPIT"        beLong      extra-field signature
-         frFlags       beShort     attributes from DInfo.frFlags, may
+         frFlags       beShort     attributes from DInfo.frFlags, MAY
                                    be omitted
-         View          beShort     ZipIt view flag, may be omitted
+         View          beShort     ZipIt view flag, MAY be omitted

      The View field specifies ZipIt-internal settings as follows: